GunshipPenguin/text-game/protocol-doc.md

 # Text Game SMS protocol

-All SMS messages are sent as base64 encoded JSON in the following format:
+All SMS messages are sent as base64 encoded zlib compressed JSON in the following format:

 ## Client opens game lobby
 ### (client->server)